-- Except as otherwise noted in the "Employee Eligibility for Medical Benefit Options," (1) Employees of American Airlines, Inc. in the fleet and maintenance and related groups who are covered by collective bargaining agreements entered into between US Airways, Inc. and the IAM; and (2) Employees of American Airlines, Inc. in the flight simulator engineer and flight crew training instructor groups who were covered by collective bargaining agreements entered into between US Airways, Inc. and the TWU. - A leased employee, as defined in section 414(n) of the Internal Revenue Code.
+- Except as otherwise noted in the "Employee Eligibility for Medical Benefit Options," employees of American Airlines, Inc. who are covered by collective bargaining agreements entered into between Legacy US Airways, Inc. and the IAM.1 - A leased employee, as defined in section 414(n) of the Internal Revenue Code.
 This includes any person (regardless of how such person is characterized, for wage withholding purposes or any other purpose, by the Internal Revenue Service ("IRS"), or any other agency, court, authority, individual or entity) who is classified, in the sole and absolute discretion of the Company as a temporary worker.
 This term includes any of the following former classifications: - Temporary employee.
 If a temporary worker becomes a Regular Employee, and meets all of the other requirements to participate in the Plan without a break in service, the time worked as a full-time temporary worker will be credited solely toward the eligibility requirement for the Plan.
-Under no circumstances will time worked as a temporary worker entitle the individual to retroactive coverage under the Plan. - Provisional employee. - Associate employee. - An independent contractor. - Any person:
+Under no circumstances will time worked as a temporary worker entitle the individual to retroactive coverage under the Plan. - Provisional employee. - Associate employee. - An independent contractor.

+Any person: